cilium/cilium.io/src/posts/2026-06-07-kubernetes-runtime-security-the-guide/index.md

 Tetragon’s ability to correlate process execution and network activity can help to easily detect what is actually initiating those outbound connections.

 **Detecting Fileless Execution**
-Most anti-virus scanners and sanitising programs rely on examining files on a disk.
+Most anti-virus scanners and sanitizing programs rely on examining files on a disk.
 Attackers know this, which changes their strategies to fileless malware.
 Using utilities like memfd_create, attackers can create anonymous files and return the file descriptor that references them.
 This makes it possible to download payloads/scripts directly into RAM and execute them without writing the file to disk.

 Up to that point, the attackers can clearly bypass scanners and anti-virus; the only point to catch them is in the kernel.